Panorama of the 6th Session of the 15th National Assembly . (Source: VGP) |

 In addition, long-standing problems and shortcomings are focused on being resolved and transformed more positively, especially problems of enterprises, investment projects, real estate market, corporate bonds, etc.

-Then, many important, key national projects with spillover effects have been put into operation.
-Many projects of the Medium-Term Public Investment Plan for the period 2021-2025 have been accelerated in implementation when investment procedures have been completed.
+Then, many important, key national projects with spillover effects were put into operation.
+Many projects of the Medium-Term Public Investment Plan for the period 2021-2025 were accelerated when investment procedures were completed.
 Strong improvements in mechanisms and policies related to fire prevention and fighting regulations, immigration, land, construction materials, etc., directed by the Government and the Prime Minister, will continue to be effective, providing better support for production, business, tourism activities, and promoting the development of the private economic sector.

-“The stable socio-political situation, macro-economy, controlled inflation, and improved investment and business environment are still important foundations to promote development,” the Government report stated.
+“The stable socio-political and macroeconomic situation, controlled inflation, and improved investment and business environment remain important foundations for promoting development,” the Government report stated.

 The Government also aims to cut at least 10% of administrative procedure compliance costs and business regulations by 2024.
 Specifically, complete 100% of the administrative procedure decentralization plan under the authority of the Government and the Prime Minister, approved by Decision No. 1015/QD-TTg dated August 30, 2022 of the Prime Minister.
 Ensure the provision of at least 70% of online public services and the rate of people using online public services reaches at least 40%.

-Referring to the very hot issue in 2023, which is the power shortage (according to the assessment of the National Assembly's Economic Committee, it has significantly affected business operations as well as people's lives), the Prime Minister clearly stated the message: resolutely not to let there be a power shortage for production, business and consumption.
+Referring to the very hot issue in 2023, which is the power shortage (which, according to the assessment of the National Assembly's Economic Committee, has significantly affected business operations as well as people's lives), the Prime Minister clearly stated the message: resolutely not to let there be a power shortage for production, business and consumption.

 To do this, according to some National Assembly delegates, is extremely difficult.

-Another “ambitious” goal reported by the Prime Minister to the National Assembly is to complete the compulsory transfer of 4 weak banks; complete legal regulations on bad debt handling, and end cross-ownership.
-These are bottlenecks that have been raised at many sessions of the National Assembly.
-The plan to handle weak banks has dragged on for many years.
-However, by August 2023, the handling of the 3 banks that were forced to buy was only at the stage where the Government approved the compulsory transfer policy and was in the stage of determining the value of the enterprise for transfer.
+Another “ambitious” goal that the Prime Minister also reported to the National Assembly is to complete the compulsory transfer of 4 weak banks; perfect legal regulations on bad debt handling, and end cross-ownership.
+These are bottlenecks that have been mentioned at many sessions of the National Assembly.
+The plan to handle weak banks has been dragged on for many years.
+However, by August 2023, the handling of 3 banks that were forced to buy was only at the stage where the Government approved the compulsory transfer policy and was in the stage of determining the value of the enterprise for transfer.
 The Government has only approved the compulsory transfer policy for one bank.

 Balancing all resources for development

-Also on the first day of the 6th Session, reports on the 2024 state budget estimate, the 3-year State Finance - Budget Plan 2024-2026, borrowing, public debt repayment, mid-term assessment of the implementation of the Medium-term Public Investment Plan for the 2021-2025 period... were all submitted to the National Assembly.
+Also on the first day of the sixth session, reports on the 2024 state budget estimate, the 3-year State Finance - Budget Plan 2024-2026, public borrowing and debt repayment, mid-term assessment of the implementation of the medium-term Public Investment Plan for the 2021-2025 period... were all presented to the National Assembly.

 Accordingly, the Government proposed the principle of arranging the state budget expenditure estimate for 2024 to ensure that the total development investment expenditure is greater than the state budget deficit for tasks in the medium-term public investment plan according to the Law on Public Investment and other development investment expenditure tasks according to the Law on State Budget.